gosweetspot/freight-api/pickupbooking/post.md

     POST api/bookpickup

 ## Description
 Query to book a driver to pick up from your location.
 They will make a best effort attempt to pick up on the same day - however, if you book after 2PM it is recommended that you book again in the morning if they don't pick up on the same day.
+Each call to this endpoint will ping the driver, so do not call this endpoint excessively.

 This query is supported for the following companies: